Center for Systems and Computational Biology

 Bin Tian, Ph.D.

-- Professor and Co-leader, Gene Expression and Regulation Program
+- Professor and Co-leader, Genome Regulation and Cell Signaling Program

 - Co-director, The Wistar Institute Center for Systems and Computational Biology